RetroPie/pifba/readme.txt

 It uses a modified version of the Capex frontend for game selection but you can use your own frontend and simply call the "fba2x" to play the games.

 This port supports keyboard and USB joystick input and are configurable.
 It uses GLES2 graphics API and can run in the Console or under X-Windows.
 The audio uses the ALSA API and SDL is used for input.
+It uses a Cyclone 68000 core for performance and a MAME z80 core for compatibility.

 Download it from the official Raspberry Pi App Store: http://store.raspberrypi.com/projects/pifba